 The Compensation Committee acknowledged that the executive officers have achieved materially positive financial and operational strategic growth milestones.
 In-lieu of providing short-term cash incentive payments, the Compensation Committee used these accomplishments along with subsequent fiscal year accomplishments, where no cash bonuses were paid to determine the executive officer's equity-based long-term incentives.
-The Compensation Committee believes that, up until now, it has been in the best interests of the Shareholders to retain cash and provide more equity-based compensation to the NEOs, where the realized value of these equity grants will align closer to the Shareholders' interests.
-Notwithstanding this historical philosophy and practice, given the Company's growing cashflows, the Compensation Committee will be aiming to materially reduce equity-based compensation awarded to executives in 2024 and increasingly adopt performance-based cash bonuses until further notice.
+The Compensation Committee's past practice has generally been to align executive compensation with shareholder value and provide more equity-based compensation to certain NEOs.
+Notwithstanding this, as the Company's free cashflow improves, the Company may reduce equity-based compensation and increase cash incentives.